nextcloud/weather/issue_template.md

 <!--
-Thanks for reporting issues back to Nextcloud Weather!
+Thanks for reporting issues back to Nextcloud!
+This is the issue tracker of Nextcloud, if you have any support question please check out https://nextcloud.com/support

-This is the bug tracker for the Weather component.
+This is the bug tracker for the weather app.
 Find other components at https://github.com/nextcloud/

 For reporting potential security issues please see https://nextcloud.com/security/

 To make it possible for us to help you please fill out below information carefully.
+You can also use the Issue Template application to prefill most of the required information: https://apps.nextcloud.com/apps/issuetemplate
 -->
 ### Steps to reproduce
 1.
 2.